virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 The required settings for Jekyll should already be in the `_config.yml` file.
 Just replace the sample text with your information.
 For more Jekyll settings you can set in the `_config.yml` file, such as permalink styles and including more folders, reference [this guide, "Jekyll Configuration Options" from Simple Primate](http://simpleprimate.com/blog/configuration){:target="_blank"}.

+Note that if you make changes to `_config.yml`, the local server must be restarted for the changes to be reflected in the browser.
+Stop the server with Ctrl-C in the terminmal and start it again with `bundle exec jekyll serve`.

 ### Using front matter ###
 Jekyll uses markdown files saved in specific folders to generate web pages.
 In order for a markdown file (files with .md or .markdown extentions) to be used by Jekyll, it must have a front matter.
 Open the `index.markdown` file in your code editor.
 The frontmatter is the two lines of dash characters and anything inside of them.
 [More on front matter in the Jekyll docs.](https://jekyllrb.com/docs/front-matter/){:target="_blank"}.
 ```markdown